Gifted and Talented Programme

 Entrance to the Programme

 Entrance to the Secondary GATE programme is selective, and offers are awarded on the basis of performance in the Higher Abilities Selective Test (HAST) and other supporting evidence submitted in the application process that demonstrates giftedness.
 The HAST testing instrument has been created by the Australian Council for Educational Research and is used by over 100 Secondary schools across Australia and internationally.

-Students who are in Year 6 in 2022 are invited to apply.
-Students in Year 5 in 2022 should advise Reception at email@example.com of their intention to apply when they reach Year 6.
+Students who are in Year 6 in 2023 can apply towards the end of Term 3, 2022.
+Students in Year 5 in 2023 should advise Reception at firstname.lastname@example.org of their intention to apply when they reach Year 6.
 All other Secondary Year groups should contact Reception as well on the availability of scholarships and potential places remaining in the GATE Programme.

 Academic Scholarships are selective and highly competitive.
 These scholarships will only be based on the results of the HAST test.
 The continuation of scholarships relies on the student's good behaviour and academic progress.
 Scholarship recipients will be reviewed annually.